 Are you often disappointed with your iPhone architecture photography?
 Taking stunning photos of buildings may seem challenging.
 But it doesn’t have to be!
 You just need to know a few creative shooting and editing tricks.
-In this tutorial, you’ll discover 10 secrets for jaw-dropping architecture photography with your iPhone.
+In this tutorial, you’ll discover 10 tips for jaw-dropping architecture photography with your iPhone.

 1. Focus On Strong Elements Of Design In Architecture